AnitaMjaow/min-filmlista/README.md

 Movie Application

-Welcome to the Movie Application!
+Welcome to min-filmlista, the Movie Application!
 This is a simple web application built with React.js for managing a list of movies.
 Users can add new movies, remove existing ones, and sort the movie list alphabetically or by grade.

 Features:
 - Add new movies with titles and grades.